1. What is the Register of Deeds Office?

 No. Professional title examiners or abstractors use the records in our office as well as searching records in other offices to determine if the title is good and clear.

 15. What other kinds of records would I find in the Register of Deeds office?

-Besides deeds, mortgages and liens, there are oil and gas leases, plats of additions to the cities of Geary County, easements, restrictive covenants, honorable discharges from the armed forces, power of attorneys and corporate records.
+Besides deeds, mortgages and liens, there are oil and gas leases, plats of additions to the cities of Geary County, easements, restrictive covenants, honorable discharges from the armed forces, power of attorneys, mortgage assignments & releases and corporate records.
 Our office records a diverse range of very technical documents.

 16. How far back do the records go?

 The earliest records in the Register of Deeds office, written in elaborate manuscript, date back to the 1800’s when we were known as Davis County.
 Among the early records are the Patent Deeds recorded when land was bought from the United States government that are signed by the President of the United States.